 Activates the specified ribbon page.
-This method can be used to activate pages in merged ribbons.
+Use this method to activate pages in merged ribbons.

-A RibbonPage object specifying the page to select.
+A RibbonPage object that specifies the page to be selected.

 //These two lines or code have the same effect in a not merged ribbon. ribbon.SelectPage(ribbonPage); ribbon.SelectedPage = ribbonPage;

-When ribbons are merged, to activate a page in a ribbon, use the SelectPage method.
+When ribbons are merged, use the SelectPage method to activate a page in a ribbon.

 //When ribbons are merged, use this code to activate a page. childRibbon.SelectPage(childRibbonPage); //This code allows you also to select a ribbon page. parentRibbon.SelectPage(childRibbonPage); parentRibbon.SelectPage(parentRibbonPage);

-When you merge a child ribbon with a parent ribbon, copies of child ribbon pages are created and added to the parent ribbon.
+When you merge a child ribbon with a parent ribbon, the control creates copies of child ribbon pages and adds them to the parent ribbon.
 The RibbonControl.Pages and RibbonPageCategory.Pages collections contain parent pages, while the RibbonControl.MergedPages and RibbonPageCategory.MergedPages collections contain copies of child pages.
-Another way to activate a child ribbon page is to locate its copy in the RibbonControl.MergedPages or RibbonPageCategory.MergedPages collection, and then pass it to the SelectPage method or assign it to the RibbonControl.SelectedPage property.
+Another possibility for activating a child ribbon page is to locate its copy in the RibbonControl.MergedPages or RibbonPageCategory.MergedPages collection, and then pass it to the SelectPage method or assign it to the RibbonControl.SelectedPage property.

 //Selects the Templates page of a child ribbon merged with a parent ribbon. parentRibbon.SelectPage(parentRibbon.MergedPages["Templates"]); parentRibbon.SelectedPage = parentRibbon.MergedPages["Templates"];